dcgreatrex/IOIJitter/README.md

 #IOI_jitter.m
-# IOI temporal jitter algorithm generates a sequence of either periodic or aperiodic IOI values based on a range of predefined criteria.
+# IOI temporal jitter algorithm: Generate a sequence of either periodic or aperiodic IOI values based on a range of predefined criteria.
 *Author: David Greatrex, University of Cambridge.
 *Date: 01/12/2016 -- Language: Matlab. -- Modifications: